 Ventilation can either be passive or active.
 Passive ventilation relies on vents and thermal buoyancy (the expansion & rising of heated air and the relative density of cold air) to cool attics.
 On the other hand, active ventilation relies on the forceful movement of heated air by attic fans.
 And with a solar attic fan, you may use the heat from the sun to solve the same problem it creates.

-The way of attic cooling using thermal reflection depends on the redirection of thermal energy as it hits a reflective surface.
+Attic cooling using thermal reflection depends on redirecting thermal energy as it hits a reflective surface.
 It is a pretty straightforward process that tries to keep heat from getting into the attic in the first place.
-Insulation works a bit like a thermal reflection in that it keeps heat from getting into the attic.
+Insulation works like a thermal reflection in that it keeps heat from entering the attic.
 However, unlike thermal reflection, insulation keeps heat away by blocking conduction.

-Passive ventilation is basically ventilation driven by natural forces.
-This type of ventilation depends on thermal buoyancy and wind for the movement of warmer air out of a given space.
+Passive ventilation is ventilation driven by natural forces.
+This type of ventilation depends on thermal buoyancy and wind to move warmer air out of a given space.
 However, for passive ventilation to be successful, you must install a passive vent such as a gable, ridge, or soffit vent.

 While wind drives passive ventilation in an attic space by pushing hot air out the vent, thermal buoyancy works thus:

 When the air gets warm, it becomes less dense and rises.
 In its ascension, it is replaced by denser, cooler air.
 The rising hot air escapes through the vent, while the heavier cold air takes its place and reduces the temperature of the attic space.

 A gable is a triangular wall space formed when two sides of a ridged roof meet.
 This space typically comes with vents, but if yours does not, you may install one to cool your attic.

 Gable vents are typically constructed by installing slotted siding or wood on the gable space.
 In many cases, the slotted piece of wood is installed on two gable spaces.
 But if you have more, you may install the vent on each space.